-Current SIPA courses include E-Government & Digital Diplomacy (winner of SIPA’s “Top 5 Course Award,” selected by students out of over 200 courses), Technology, National Security & The Citizen, and a recent capstone with the US Congress on technological authoritarianism in China.
-Wichowski is a faculty contact for the campus student groups "SIPAVets" and "Digital & Cyber Group @ SIPA".
+SIPA courses: E-Government & Digital Diplomacy (winner of SIPA’s “Top 5 Course Award,” selected by students out of over 200 courses), Technology, National Security & The Citizen, and capstones with Congress on technological advancements in China and with the Government of Aruba on e-government.
+Student evaluations of both courses can be found here.

-Additional details available at awichowski.com
+Additional info is available at awichowski.com